julialuo/codebase-storr-ramp-up/README.md

 - Demonstrate some GraphQL queries using the GraphQL Playground interface

 ## Client
 Now that we have our server running, let's build a simple React Native app that uses the Apollo Client to interact with our server.
-Many of the resources below are in Javascript, not Typescript, but they are very similar for React Native.

 ### Prerequisites:
 - [Facebook's React Native tutorial](https://facebook.github.io/react-native/docs/getting-started) is great if you're a beginner to React/React Native.
 Give it a read or use it as a reference.
 Warning: this is in Javascript.
-- [This tutorial](https://www.howtographql.com/react-apollo/0-introduction/) guides you through building a Hackernews-like React app.
-Warning that it uses Javascript not Typescript (although the two are very similar) and that it is for React and not React Native (although the two are very similar).
+- [This tutorial](https://www.howtographql.com/react-apollo/0-introduction/) guides you through building a Hackernews-like React (not React Native) app in JavaScript.
 We would recommend using this as a reference.
 - [This page](https://facebook.github.io/react-native/blog/2018/05/07/using-typescript-with-react-native) in Facebook's blog is useful for learning the basics of React Native in *Typescript*, not Javascript.

 ### Code: